Types of Multidimensional Arrays

 Traversing a Two-Dimensional Array

 Traversing a Two-Dimensional Array In C means accessing and processing each element stored in the array.
-This is done using nested loops, where the outer loop iterates through the rows, and the inner loop iterates through the columns.
+This is done using nested loops, where the outer loop Traversing a Two-Dimensional Array In C means accessing and processing each element stored in the array.
+Nestled loops are used for this, with the inner loop iterating over the columns and the outer loop iterating through the rows.
 Here is a simple C program that shows how to traverse and print the elements of a two-dimensional array.

 Two-Dimensional Array In C Example